Serbians vote for president under threat of protest

 Nikolic, 60, is a dour former cemetery manager.
 A stiff and uninspiring orator, his straight-talking, man-of-the-people manner nevertheless appeals to rural Serbs and voters tired of the grinding transition from socialism to capitalism.

-“Nikolic is a man of the past,” said Ksenija Govedarica, 54, a schoolteacher in the capital’s Socialist-era Novi Beograd (New Belgrade) municipality.
+“Nikolic is a man of the past,” said Ksenija Govedarica, 54, a schoolteacher.
 “Tadic is also feeble and unconvincing, but I voted for the lesser evil.
 And at least Tadic is much better looking.”

-The West is watching closely, encouraged by Nikolic’s conversion to the ultimate aim of EU membership but unsure about the substance of his policy or his capacity to rule.

 At least rhetorically, the two sides differ little in economic policy or their approach to Kosovo, Serbia’s former province where Belgrade is propping up a de facto ethnic partition four years after the Albanian-majority territory declared independence.